sherpa/sherpa/docs/evaluation/examples.rst

    method (or introduces the concept)?

-The following examples show the different ways that a model can be evaluted, for a range of situations.
+The following examples show the different ways that a model can be evaluated, for a range of situations.
 The :ref:`direct method <model_evaluate_example_oned_direct>` is often sufficient, but for more complex cases it can be useful to :ref:`ask a data object to evaluate the